 Delight in more marvellous mash recipes...

 We have plenty of sweet potato soup recipes, so get out the blender – it's an ideal way of thickening soups without having to cram them with extra ingredients like barley or spelt.
 Try our popular sweet potato & lentil soup for a satisfying and simple homemade recipe.
 The root also lends itself well to spices and aromatic flavouring in Thai, Indian and Mexican variations.

 On the subject of spice, sweet potato works really well as chunky pieces in curries and dhals, plus it provides bite and bulk to these sorts of vegetarian dishes.
 Combine sweet potato, chicken & coconut in a mildly spiced curry that is great to make with the kids.
 For more exotic options, make our vegan satay sweet potato curry or a fragrant West Indian curry to excite your tastebuds.

 Like this?
 Check out more collections and guides for inspiration...

 Have you experimented with sweet potato?
-Let us know the results.
-Or if you still need inspiration, take a look through our recipe collection.
+Let us know the results in the comments below...